mneuroth/PicoHomeComputer-pic32-bootloader/README.md

 Pinouts:
 * The bootloader activated LED is assigned to PIC32 pin 0 (A0).
 * The program button is assigned to PIC32 pin 4 (B0)

+A binary hex file to flash the PIC32 with a Pickit3 programme is available [here](firmware/bootloaders-hex/CHIPKIT_PicoHomeComputer_MX270_48.hex).